Ranimbenkerri/World-Cup-Guide/README.md

 # code_rally Hackthon

-World-Cup-Guide App made using flutter that guide peoples through their journey in world cup events such as buying tickets & reserving places in hotels and discovering Touristique places in Qatar...
+World-Cup-Guide App made using flutter that guide peoples through their journey in world cup events such as buying tickets & reserving places in hotels and discovering Touristique places in Qatar..